Affiliate links on SoundGuys may earn us a commission. Learn more.

 Do expensive headphones sound different from cheap ones?

 While audio certainly reaches a point of diminishing returns, many “audiophile” products have a different sound from general consumer headphones.
-Often, you’ll find that headphones in the $1,000 USD price range have frequency responses that fall somewhere between the SoundGuys consumer curve and studio curve, leaning more toward our studio curve.
+Often, you’ll find that headphones in the $1,000 price range have frequency responses that fall somewhere between the SoundGuys hdadphone prference curve and legacy studio curve.

-Neither target curve is inherently better than the other but each has its advantages.
-For instance, if you fancy yourself an audiophile who enjoys analytical listening, you’ll be more drawn to headsets that follow our studio curve (headsets like the ones highlighted in this list).
-However, if you like more bass, you may want a more consumer-focused headset that has a boosted bass response built in.
-Otherwise, you’ll have to EQ your studio-like headset to match a more general-purpose frequency response.
+Neither target curve is inherently better than the other, but each has its advantages.
+For instance, if you fancy yourself an audiophile who enjoys analytical listening, you’ll be more drawn to open backed headphones that follow our studio curve (like the ones highlighted in this list).
+However, if you like more bass, you may want more consumer-oriented headphones that has a boosted bass response built in.
+Otherwise, you’ll have to EQ your studio cans to match a more general frequency response.

 Do you need an amp and DAC?

 You might be annoyed to hear that the answer to whether or not you need a DAC is similar: it depends.
-The DAC, or digital to analog converter, that comes in modern devices is usually fine.
-Unless you’re using a pretty old piece of equipment, most smartphones, computers, and tablets have built-in DACs that do a really good job at cleanly converting a digital signal.
-If you’re experiencing issues with sound quality, chances are the culprit is insufficiently powered headphones or low-quality source files—not the chip that’s doing the converting.
+The DAC, or digital-to-analog converter, that comes in modern devices is usually fine.
+Unless you’re using a pretty old piece of equipment, most smartphones, computers, and tablets have built-in DACs that do a really good job of cleanly converting a digital signal.
+If you’re experiencing issues with sound quality, chances are the culprit is insufficiently powered headphones or low-quality source files — not the chip that’s doing the converting.

 Is wireless as good as wired?